UC-Davis-molecular-computing/ppsim/README.md

 # ppsim Python package

+**UPDATE:** This repo is no longer maintained.
+The latest ppsim package (post version 1.0.0) is maintained at https://github.com/UC-Davis-molecular-computing/ppsim-rust/

 The `ppsim` package is used for simulating population protocols.
 The package and further example notebooks can be found on [Github](https://github.com/UC-Davis-molecular-computing/ppsim).

 The core of the simulator uses a [batching algorithm](https://arxiv.org/abs/2005.03584) which gives significant asymptotic gains for protocols with relatively small reachable state sets.
 The package is designed to be run in a Python notebook, to concisely describe complex protocols, efficiently simulate their dynamics, and provide helpful visualization of the simulation.